rbanick/cost_time_nepal/README.md

 This will be developed into a batch script shortly for easy analysis of bundles of raster files

-Eventually this will be integrated with a Python script for accessibiliy map production via QGIS's Atlas function.
+Eventually this will be integrated with a Python script for accessibility map production via QGIS's Atlas function.

 I would like to develop this into a cleaner Python script but don't have the time at the moment.